 - 3.4.5.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing noise impact as stated in Annexes 5 and 13 of the TM. - 3.4.5.2 The study area for the noise impact assessment shall generally include areas within 300 metres from the boundary of the Project site.
-Subject to the agreement of the Director, the study area could be reduced accordingly if the first layer of noise sensitive receivers (NSRs), closer than 300 metres from the outer Project limit, provides acoustic shielding to those receivers at distances further away from the Project.
-The study area shall be expanded to include NSRs at distances over 300 meters from the Project and associated works if those NSRs are also affected by the construction and operation of the Project.
-The assessment shall include the NSRs within the study area as well as the planned NSRs within the Project site. - 3.4.5.3 The noise impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix C.
+Subject to the agreement of the Director, the study area can be reduced accordingly if the first layer of noise sensitive receivers (NSRs), closer than 300 metres from the outer Project limit, provides acoustic shielding to those receivers at distances further away from the Project.
+The study area shall be expanded to include NSRs at distances over 300 metres from the Project, e.g. Victoria Shanghai